-In 2019, the Company's power subsidiary, Vivant Energy, was operationalized to allow it to focus on growing the business.
+In 2019 and 2021, the Company's power subsidiary, Vivant Energy, and the Company's infrastructure subsidiary, VIHI, respectively, were operationalized to allow the companies to focus on growing their businesses.
 Vivant, in the meantime, will continue to provide shared services and serve as an incubator for new businesses.
-At the parent company level, Vivant has a total of 68 employees as of December 31, 2020, composed of executive, supervisory and rank-and-file staff.
+At the parent company level, Vivant has a total of 90 employees as of December 31, 2021, composed of executive, supervisory and rank-and-file staff.